holgerthies/continuous-machines/index.md

 - [metric](https://github.com/FlorianSteinberg/metric/tree/v1.0)
 - [incone](https://github.com/FlorianSteinberg/incone/tree/v1.0)

-You can download each library from github using the above links (please use release version 1.0 for each library).
-To install each library simply go into the respective folder and run `make && make install`.
+You can just clone [this](https://github.com/holgerthies/continuous-machines) github repository using `git clone --recurse-submodules` to download all the libraries and then go into the respective folder and run
+`make && make install`.

-Alternatively if you are using [opam](https://coq.inria.fr/opam-using.html) to build Coq you need to clone [this](https://github.com/holgerthies/continuity) github repository (don't forget the --recurse-submodules as it contains submodules) and then do a

-`opam install . --working-dir`
+Alternatively if you are using [opam](https://coq.inria.fr/opam-using.html) you can just run `opam install . --working-dir`

 ## Scopes and notations.